JordanMartinez/purescript-ecosystem-update/README.md

 [./forkAll.sh](./forkAll.sh) forks all repos to your account, clones them to a local folder, and applies all updates to each repo in a consistent manner.

+[./next.sh](./next.sh) sees which package(s) can be updated since all their dependencies have been updated.

 [./compile.sh](./compile.sh) compiles one repo and verifies that it builds, its tests pass, and any linting is checked.

+[./apply.sh](./apply.sh) applies a single change to one repo.
+It's used to apply any one-time fixes if `forkAll.sh` missed it previously due to a bad script.

 [./pr.sh](./pr.sh) opens a PR using the [GitHub CLI tool, gh](https://github.com/cli/cli) with a consistent title, message body, labels, and backlinking to the tracking issue.

 [./mkLibDeps.sh](./mkLibDeps.sh) regenerates the `libDeps.txt` file, so you can know which libraries have been unblocked now that their dependencies have been updated.

-[./apply.sh](./apply.sh) applies a single change to one repo.
-It's used to apply any one-time fixes if `forkAll.sh` missed it previously due to a bad script.

 When setup correctly, the project structure should look like this:
 ```